dgusoff/dgusoff.github.io/_posts/2019-05-20-event-handling-sharepoint.md

 ## My Recommendation
 If I had a new requirement to respond to an event today, my recommendation would depend on a couple of questions: Do I need to handle an event in one place or in many places?
 What is the event I'm trying to capture?

-If I needed to be able to handle events in may places - for example, thousands or team sites - then I would write a remote event receiver.
+If I needed to be able to handle events in may places - for example, thousands of team sites - then I would write a remote event receiver.
 If the logic was sufficiently complex, I'd use the RER to drop an item on an Azure Queue and let a WebJob do the actual processing.
 WebJobs give us a degree of fault tolerance and scale that web endpoints just don't have, so that's why I'd add that extra layer if it made sense to do so.

 If I had a one-off situation and Flow could handle the trigger I'd probably write a Flow to consume the event.
 If the logic was easily doable in Flow I would just implement the whole thing in Flow.
 If it were more complex, again, I'd use the Flow to drop an item onto an Azure Queue and let the WebJob do its thing.